-The purpose of the computer science and software engineering maior is to prepare students to apply sound software engineering principles and techniques in the design and development of software systems which solve real-world problems within a team environment.
-Students are also trained to expand their knowledge on their own to help them continually adapt to an ever-changing technological world.
+The purpose of the information technology concentration is to prepare students to design, program, and manage computer information systems and technology.
+Students are also trained to work collaboratively in a team setting as well as expand their knowledge on their own to help them continually adapt to an ever-changing technological world.